-Board of Directors and Stockholders Sportsman's Warehouse Holdings, Inc.
+Board of Directors and Shareholders Sportsman's Warehouse Holdings, Inc.

-Opinion on the Consolidated Financial Statements
+Opinion on the Financial Statements

-We have audited the accompanying consolidated balance sheets of Sportsman's Warehouse Holdings, Inc. (a Delaware corporation) and subsidiaries (the "Company") as of January 28, 2023 and January 29, 2022, the related consolidated statements of income, stockholders' equity, and cash flows for each of the three fiscal years in the period ended January 28, 2023, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 28, 2023 and January 29, 2022, and the results of its operations and its cash flows for each of the three fiscal years in the period ended January 28, 2023, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Sportsman's Warehouse Holdings, Inc. (a Delaware corporation) and subsidiaries (the "Company") as of February 3, 2024 and January 28, 2023, the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended February 3, 2024, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of February 3, 2024 and January 28, 2023, and the results of its operations and its cash flows for each of the three years in the period ended February 3, 2024, in conformity with accounting principles generally accepted in the United States of America.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the Company's internal control over financial reporting as of January 28, 2023, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO"), and our report dated April 13, 2023 expressed an unqualified opinion.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the Company's internal control over financial reporting as of February 3, 2024, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO"), and our report dated April 4, 2024 expressed an unqualified opinion.